rodrigao-sp/rodrigao-sp/README.md

   - 🌱 I’m currently studying Full stack by Ebac

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with AI and Machine Learning.
+My dream is to one day work with software development and automation in Python.
 </p>

 <!-- Links -->